 All the contacts you create will be stored here.
 You can filter contacts and save a series of filters you can apply anytime.

 If you don’t yet have any contacts, make sure you add them in now.
 Type in their first name, last name, email address, phone number, and company name.
-The more info you have, the better!
+You can import contacts using CSV files too.

 Step 3: Filter Contacts

 You can make filters by data like social media or website feed, the date you uploaded the contact, their status, role, star value, or lead score.
 Play around and see which filter category works best for you.

 Step 4: Supercharge Your Marketing and Sales with Your Customer Profiles

-The products and services you recommend them will be extraordinarily targeted and thus more likely to earn you the sale!
+The products and services you recommend to them will be extraordinarily targeted and thus more likely to earn you the sale!